Enjoying Florence for free

 Last Supper Frescoes in Florence's Monasteries

 Long before Leonardo da Vinci painted his famous Last Supper in Milan, greats in Florence such as Franciabigio, Andrea del Sarto, Domenico Ghirlandaio and Andrea del Castagno had left their mark and provided inspiration to Leonardo for his work.

 First Sundays of the Month between October and March - #DomenicalMuseo

-If you're in town on the first Sunday of the month, you can head to the Uffizi or Accademia, the Bargello or Medici Chapels or the Pitti Palace (or Boboli Gardens) and enjoy a day immersed in the great works of art housed in Florence's top museums for FREE!
+If you're in town on the first Sunday of the month between October and March, you can head to the Uffizi or Accademia, the Bargello or Medici Chapels or the Pitti Palace (including the Boboli Gardens) and enjoy a day immersed in the great works of art housed in Florence's TOP museums for FREE!
+This used to be year round but in March 2019 a law was passed which changed the "free" museum days during the year, now these free Sundays are only during the "low" season.

 The Medici Villas, UNESCO World Heritage Sites